 a.
 Media Manipulation is Designed to Stimulate Hormones.

-Media Manipulation cleverly uses emotions to stimulate the production of a natural “feel good” hormones known as dopamine.
+Media Manipulation cleverly uses emotions to stimulate the production of natural “feels good” hormones known as dopamine.
 It is addictive and provides a reward.
-Music, movies, social media, and laughter trigger the pleasure center of the brain that releases dopamine, which in turn creates a sense of euphoria.
+Music, movies, social media, and laughter trigger the brain’s pleasure center that releases dopamine, creating a sense of euphoria.
 Euphoria promotes health, well-being, reproduction, and happiness.

-Focusing on euphoria to manipulate is brilliant and has the same effect as adding nicotine to cigarettes.
+Focusing on manipulating euphoria is brilliant and has the same effect as adding nicotine to cigarettes.

-Everyone focuses something to gain an edge.
-Farmers use hunger, doctors use health, military leaders use protection, and the list goes on.
-Manipulation is simply a part of life imparting positive as well as negative features.
+Everyone focuses on something to gain an edge.
+Farmers use hunger; doctors use health, military leaders use protection, and so on.
+Manipulation is simply a part of life imparting positive and negative features.
 This section teaches how to recognize manipulation as it relates to euphoria.

 b.
 Media Manipulation Uses of Multiple Sensory Inputs .

-The more emotions that can be used the more influence it has on you.
-This is the main reason why it is important to use multiple rewards in overcoming fears.
+The more emotions can be used, the more influence it has on you.
+This is why it is important to use multiple rewards to overcome fears.

 1. Books.
 A book that uses only words focuses on one visual input.
 That is why reading books with only words are not particularly effective in causing fears.
 A book with pictures and words uses two forms of information inputs.
 Color pictures provide more influence than black & white, and real photos constitute a far greater influence.

 2. Movies.
 Movies have moving pictures and sound.
-This means every second the visual input is 22 -26 pictures per second are flashed across your eyes.
+This means every second; the visual input is 22 -26 pictures per second flashed across your eyes.
 Movie duration is approximately 90 minutes which means there are 8.4 million pictures sent to your visual input.